blackpuppy/docs/en/core-libraries/helpers/form.rst

 .. php:method:: postLink(string $title, mixed $url = null, array $options = array (), string $confirmMessage = false)

-    Creates an HTML link, but access the url using method POST.
-Requires javascript to be enabled in browser.
+    Creates an HTML link, but access the URL using method POST.
+Requires JavaScript to be enabled in browser.

     This method creates a ``<form>`` element.
 So do not use this method inside an existing form.
 Instead you should add a submit button using